We Ran 52 AI Coding Benchmarks. Here's Every Uncomfortable Thing We Found.

 118x compression.
 For a large T6 session: baseline $5.45 → $0.85 stacked with CONTRACT.md.
 Zero quality tradeoff.

-Implication: For boilerplate workers in multi-worker sessions, route Haiku.
-Route Sonnet only to workers making non-trivial design decisions.
+Implication: For boilerplate workers in multi-worker sessions, route Haiku for implementation only.
+Route Sonnet for contract generation and design decisions.

 Finding 7: Cross-vendor grading agrees within ±1 point